marathomas/tutorial_repo/README.md

 ### 2.1.
 Packages, installations etc.

 Python>=3.8. is recommended.
 A conda environment file is included in /environments.
-This file was created on Linux, so if you have a different operating system, the package dependencies might be different and I would recommend to install the packages manually.
+This file was created on Linux, so if you have a different operating system, the package dependencies might be different and I would recommend to __install the packages manually__.

 For manual install, these are the core packages: